 8. Once USICS approves your application, you will receive an approval notice and an EAD (employment authorization document) card in the mail.
 The EAD is your proof of work authorization for your future employer.

 Below is a list of the required documents you will need for your OPT application.
-Please prepare these documents first, then you will upload copies of these documents online (or drop them off at ISSS) for our office to review:
+Please prepare these documents first, then you will upload copies of these documents online for our office to review:

-- Form G-1145: See Form G-1145, E-Notification of Application/Petition Acceptance - this form is optional but recommended)
+- Form G-1145: See Form G-1145, E-Notification of Application/Petition Acceptance (this form is optional but recommended) *Only needed if filing to USCIS by mail

 - Copy of your unexpired passport photo and passport validity page(s).
-The passport must be valid for at least 6 months from the date of application.
-If your passport will be expiring less than 6 months from now, you must apply to renew it and submit proof you have applied to renew your passport with the OPT application.
+The passport must be valid.
+If your passport will be expiring less than 6 months from now, you must apply to renew it.